catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

   | tags                        |                                                                                                                                                                                                                                                                                    |
   +-----------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Next we need to create a pool for our loadbalancer and add our webserver as a member.
+Next we need to create a pool for our load balancer and add our webserver as a member.
 The important thing to consider about your pool is which algorithm you want to use for your traffic to be sorted.
 In this case we are going to stick to the round robin algorithm.